gvwilson/sensibleadventures/nardica/nardica.md

 that sat on the shelf beside the galley's little two-loop stove, each one in its proper place.

-"Affing right I want curry," he grumbled, collapsing onto a fold-up chair that squeaked under his weight.
+"Shadding right I want curry," he grumbled, leaning back on a fold-up chair that squeaked under his weight.

 Iffy's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.
 With a tilt of her frying pan and a single practiced flip of her spatula, Aunt Naggie slid two perfectly fried eggs into Uncle Jack's bowl.
-Without so much as a grunt in her direction, he picked up the basket of naan in the center of table with one hand and his plate with the other and disappeared back into his cabin.
+Without so much as a grunt of acknowledgment, he took the entire basket of naan from the center of table in one hand and his plate with the other and disappeared back into his cabin.
-Iffy heard glass clink and something gurgle out of a bottle, and then the door closed.
+Iffy heard glass clink and something gurgle out of a bottle even before the door closed.

 Aunt Naggie let out the breath she'd been holding before looking up at her foster daughter.
 "You hungry?" she asked.